needle-mirror/com.unity.purchasing/Documentation~/UnityIAPCodelessIAP.md

 2. With your __IAP Button__ selected, locate its **IAP Button (Script)** component in the Inspector, then select **Restore** from the **Button Type** drop-down menu (most of the component's other fields will disappear from the Inspector view).
    ![Modifying an IAP Button to restore purchases](images/RestoreButton.png)

 When a user selects this button at run time, the button calls the purchase restoration API for the current store.
-This functionality works on the iOS App Store, the Mac App Store, the Windows Store, Samsung Apps, and the Cloud Moolah app store.
+This functionality works on the iOS App Store, the Mac App Store and the Windows Store.
 You may want to hide the __Restore__ button on other platforms.

 If the restore succeeds, Unity IAP invokes the __On Purchase Complete (Product)__ function on the __IAP Button__ associated with that Product.